Hack-a-Shaq: Mitchell Robinson

 During the 2025 NBA Playoffs, the Boston Celtics made continued use of fouling New York Knicks center Mitchell Robinson during the two sides' meeting in the Eastern Conference Semifinals.
 Robinson, a career 52% free throw shooter, was known for his defensive and rebounding output as a longtime Knicks center.
 Boston fouled Robinson before the two-minute mark of each period to slow down the game, especially with starting center Karl-Anthony Towns getting in foul trouble early on.
-To date, the strategy has peaked in Game 3 of the series, when Boston sent Robinson to the line 12 times, with the Robinson hitting just four of the attempts.
+To date, the strategy has peaked in Game 3 of the series, when Boston sent Robinson to the line 12 times, with Robinson hitting just four of the attempts.
 The Celtics continued to engage in the gambit despite gaining a lead that reached as high as 31.

-The strategy, which was also partly enacted by the Pistons in the Knicks' prior round, has been sometimes referred to as "Bewitch-a-Mitch."
+During the 2026 Eastern Conference Semifinals, the Philadelphia 76ers attempted to "Hack-a-Mitch," using Justin Edwards to draw fouls on Robinson, who was shooting 40.8 percent from the free throw line.